Papillary breast cancer

 4. Treatment for papillary breast cancer

-Treatment will depend on the type of papillary breast cancer you have.
+Treatment will depend on the type of papillary breast cancer you have and if another type of breast cancer is also found.

 Surgery